danielwilhelm/STATA-NPIV/README.md

+# STATA-NPIV
-# STATA-NPIV (Author : Dongwoo Kim and Daniel Wilhelm)
+Authors : Dongwoo Kim and Daniel Wilhelm

-This project provides a Stata command `npivreg` for nonparametric estimation of instrumental variable (NPIV) models with or without monotonicity restrictions and 'npivregcv' for cross validation.
+This project provides a Stata command `npivreg` for nonparametric estimation of instrumental variable (NPIV) models with or without monotonicity restrictions and `npivregcv` for cross validation.

 Files contained in this package: